looker-open-source/embed-sdk/README.md

   .build()
 ```

+The `createDashboardWithId` function will call your backend `/auth` endpoint when `build` is invoked and requires a signed embed URL in response.
+Subsequent embeds can be generated using `createDashboardWithUrl` which accepts a partial URL matching [this form](https://docs.looker.com/reference/embedding/sso-embed#building_the_embed_url), for example: `/embed/dashboards/`.
+The URL create functions will not call your backend `/auth` service.
+If you are embedding multiple items on a single page, use ID create functions first and then URL create functions subsequently to avoid redundant calls to your auth backend.

 If you want to send and receive messages to the embedded element you need to call `connect()` which returns a Promise that resolves to the communication interface of the given element:

 ```javascript